eigerco/solana-spec/implementation-details.md

 The gossip loop runs in a separate thread.
 Each iteration the following steps are performed:

-* before loop starts node send a push message containing `Version` and `NodeInstance`
+* before loop starts node sends a push message containing `Version` and `NodeInstance`
 * push messages are generated:
   * all entries from `crds` with timestamps inside current wallclock window are gathered
   * for each entry nodes from active set are collected; pruned nodes are excluded unless entry should be pushed to the prunes too